Home Hoof Problems Laminitis 7 New Treatments for Laminitis in Horses That Actually Work

 • Improve healing

-It’s not widely available everywhehre yet, and it can be expensive.
+It’s not widely available everywhere yet, and it can be expensive.

 But in severe or chronic cases, some vets are already using it with good results.